Scarabaeus1031/NEXAH/RESEARCH/validation/validation_summary.md

 **AND:**

-- Transitions are causally linked to mismatch
+- Transitions are causally driven by phase–control mismatch
+- Angular structure modulates transitions but does not define them
 - Control must align with system phase

 ---